Fiserv/firstvision-apac/docs/APIs/Customer-Management/List-Customer-Cards-And-Accounts.md

 # List Customers' Cards And Accounts

-This service retrieves the account and card details associated with a Customer number along with demographic details.
+This API is used to fetch the list of accounts, list of cards and its details associated with a customer Id along with demographic details.

 ## Endpoint